subquery/subql/docs/create/graphql.md

 **If a field is not unique, the maximum result set size is 100**

-When code generation is run, this will automatically create a `getByName` under the `User` model, and The foreign key field `title` will create a `getByTitleId` method, which both can directly be accessed in the mapping function.
+When code generation is run, this will automatically create a `getByName` under the `User` model, and the foreign key field `title` will create a `getByTitleId` method, which both can directly be accessed in the mapping function.

 ```sql